adamsilver/mff/index.md

 I'm not actually saying your shitty form should look exactly like this.
 You could put a little bit of effort in, and make them much better.
 What I'm saying is that all the problems we have with forms are ones we create ourselves.
 Web forms aren't broken by default, they are functional, usable and accessible.
 You break them.
 You son-of-a-bitch.

-"Good design is as little design as possible."
+"Embrace the web"
-- some German motherfucker
+- some guy from Brighton, England.